 The President ENPO/ YTC/ ENSF/ YAA for information.

 (K.M CAMING YIMKHUNG)

 Founder, 1st NAP Bn.

-LIST OF NAMES OF YIMKHIUNGRU FREEDOM FIGHTERS (HOME GUARD UNDER EASTERN DIVISION OF FEDERAL GOVT.OF NAGALAND) OF NAGALAND WHO SURRENDERED ON APRIL 25 th 1964 LED BY SHRI K M CAMING YIMKHIUNGRU BRIGADIER EASTERN FEDERAL GOVT OF NAGALAND.
+LIST OF NAMES OF YIMKHIUNG FREEDOM FIGHTERS (HOME GUARD UNDER EASTERN DIVISION OF FEDERAL GOVT.OF NAGALAND) OF NAGALAND WHO SURRENDERED ON APRIL 25 th 1964 LED BY SHRI K M CAMING YIMKHIUNG BRIGADIER EASTERN FEDERAL GOVT OF NAGALAND.

 |01||K M Caming||Kümjimong||Lasokiur||Brigadier||27||Class X|

 |15||Biri||Mürekiu||Ipungrü||2 nd Lieutenant||25||Class IV|

 |16||Sobekiu||Sükilo||Moyarü||2 nd Lieutenant||20||Class II|